 Sunshine, vivid colors and crisp mountain air – it’s no wonder Atlantans flock to the hills of North Georgia each fall for the great outdoors.
-The area is known for its apple picking.
+The area is known for its apple picking, along with related autumnal activities like pumpkin patches, corn mazes, leaf watching and harvest festivals.
 Apples are at their prime in September and October when the weather is perfect for strolling through orchards and plucking fruit fresh from the trees.
+Children love picking and filling their bags, while doing a little snacking along the way.
+Apple picking is a great way to get some exercise and show your kids that food does indeed grow on trees.
 Ellijay (and Gilmer County), located about 90 minutes north of Atlanta, is known as “Georgia’s Apple Capital.”
 The region produces 600,000 bushels of apples each year.
-Apple houses and stands line the roads, and a few allow you to pick your own.
+Apple houses and stands line the roads, but only a few allow you to pick your own.

 9131 Hwy.
 52 East, Ellijay; 706-276-3048; reeceorchards.com

 Best for: Weekend activities, good value, weekday “U-pick” availability